Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Introduction

-We evaluate \approach{} extensively across four code generation benchmarks, seven LLMs, and three execution environments.
-First, since the generation speed of real LLMs is difficult to control systematically, we use simulated token streams replayed at fixed rates (20 to 200 tokens per second) across three execution environments (local, Docker, and Open Interpreter~\cite{openinterpreter2024}) to isolate the effect of generation speed and deployment setting on overlap efficiency.
-Under this controlled setting, \approach{} hides 83--100\% of execution time behind generation across all configurations, with end-to-end latency savings of up to 35\% and consistent results across environments.
-Second, using real-time LLM outputs, \approach{} reduces the non-overlapped execution latency to near zero across most settings, hiding over 95\% of execution time behind generation.
-The end-to-end latency is reduced by up to 37\% for error-free executions and up to 55\% for error-encountered executions, where the early interruption mechanism avoids wasted generation on already-failed code.
-Third, we find that the early error interruption provided by \approach{} not only reduces latency but also improves subsequent code repair success rates by up to 44 percentage points on data-centric benchmarks.
-When \approach{} interrupts generation upon an error, the LLM receives only the code up to the failure point, rather than the complete but flawed program.
+We evaluate \textsc{Eager} across four Python benchmarks, seven LLMs, and three execution environments.
+The overlap mechanism hides most execution behind generation.
+It drives the non-overlapped portion of execution time to near zero in most settings and lowers end-to-end latency by up to 37.3\% on error-free runs, with the largest gains where generation is fast relative to execution, so that execution makes up a larger share of total latency.
+The optional early interruption avoids wasting generation on already-failed code, and by handing the model earlier and more focused error feedback it raises subsequent repair success by up to 44.3 percentage points on data-centric benchmarks.
 This prevents the model from being anchored by the incorrect code generated after the error, giving it more freedom to produce a corrected solution.

-In summary, this paper makes the following contributions: \begin{itemize} \item We formalize the parallel execution paradigm for LLM code generation, providing a theoretical framework that characterizes its latency bounds, speedup potential, and operating regimes. \item We present \approach{}, a concrete implementation of parallel execution featuring AST-based chunking, dynamic batching with gated execution, and an early error interruption mechanism. \item We conduct a comprehensive empirical evaluation demonstrating that parallel execution consistently reduces latency across diverse benchmarks, models, and environments, while additionally benefiting code repair through earlier error feedback. \end{itemize}
+We open-source our artifacts at~\url{https://doi.org/10.6084/m9.figshare.31869469}.
+In summary, this paper makes the following contributions: \begin{itemize} \item We formalize parallel execution for LLM code interpreters and derive closed-form latency bounds that identify its speedup potential and the regimes where it pays off, including the condition under which it never regresses below serial execution, namely when the cumulative per-chunk overhead stays within the one-time serial setup cost. \item We present \textsc{Eager}, a Python implementation featuring AST-based chunking, gated dynamic batching, and early error interruption. \item We evaluate \textsc{Eager} on four benchmarks, seven LLMs, and three environments, reporting the latency benefit of overlap and the repair benefit of early interruption separately, along with the conditions under which each applies. \end{itemize}